 “Wow!”
 I’m thinking to myself!
 I can’t believe these words just came out of his mouth.
 There is no way I would ever just “get used to it” nor would I ever ask any of my own clients to do that.
 That is not and will NEVER be a sufficient answer for anyone’s experience of suffering.

-It was in this moment that I couldn’t help but to think about all the people who would take his mindless piece of advice to heart and go home with that kind of hopelessness in their heart simply because they wouldn’t know any better.
+It was in this moment that I couldn’t help but think about all the people who would take his mindless piece of advice to heart and go home with that kind of hopelessness in their hearts simply because they wouldn’t know any better.
 Or perhaps because English is not their first language.
 Or they simply have so much blind trust in doctors.
 So many people would feel intimidated by this doctor that they would never even think to question him!
 I wish that all medical practitioners were trained in knowing the kind of power they can carry for people and I wish they were taught to be careful with that.
 I am so blessed to be educated and to know my rights.

 I could feel that I hit the end of this doctor’s skill level and I was ready to go home.
 Even though the ER doctor disagreed that the amoxycillin could have anything to do with my symptoms, I decided to treat this as a systemic allergic reaction.
-Since I had ruled out that my symptoms were not life threatening, I decided to hit it hard with my detoxification protocols, starting with my favorite Detox Bath recipe.
+Since I had ruled out that my symptoms were not life-threatening, I decided to hit it hard with my detoxification protocols, starting with my favorite Detox Bath recipe.

 The next morning I felt surprisingly a little better.
 I was actually able to take a deep breath without coughing and had several moments in between the palpitations.
 I called my acupuncturist and was able to get in right away.
 As it turned out, I had developed an energy block between two channels/meridians that both pass through my rib cage!
 He was able to clear them for me and I felt almost back to normal that evening.